 You’ll have to follow the road through the township until it becomes a rough track when past the last house at the road end.
 Walk through the woods and keep on this track until it drops down into the beautiful bay at Kilmarie where it becomes a public road again.

 You can follow the road out of Kilmarie until it joins the main Broadford to Elgol public road at Strathaird.
-You’ll have to walk back to Elgol along the road although timing it so that you meet the number 55 bus is worth considering!
+You’ll have to walk back to Elgol along the road although timing it so that you meet the bus back to Elgol is worthy of consideration!